Skip to main content

 Later, when Shri Ratan Tata visited Nagpur, Shri Gadkari noticed that he was carrying his own bag.
 As a minister, Gadkari instinctively offered to carry it, but Shri Tata immediately stopped him and said, "No, Nitin, this is my bag.
 I will carry it myself."

-Even while getting into the car, when Shri Gadkari suggested that Tata sit in the more comfortable rear seat, he chose to sit in the front, next to the driver.
+Even while getting into the car, when Shri Gadkari suggested that Shri Tata sit in the more comfortable rear seat, he chose to sit in the front, next to the driver.

 Despite his immense wealth, Shri Ratan Tata’s humility, politeness, and simplicity remain intact.